oliver-veal/robotics-coursework/docs/source/index.rst

    :width: 500
    :alt: Robot Diagram

-*Diagram of robot with D-H conventional reference axes*
+*Fig 1: Diagram of robot with D-H conventional reference axes*

 Using this diagram, the Denavit-Hartenberg table was made according to the following definitions: